This guidance is designed to assist organisations in identifying when a Patient Group Direction (PGD) should not be used.

 Organisations need to ensure that any PGDs removed from practice and the alterative mechanisms identified are reviewed and agreed in accordance with local governance or other relevant processes.
 Organisations need to ensure that changes to practice are robustly communicated to all relevant personnel.

 Safety is paramount and organisations should ensure appropriate governance when transferring administration/ supply mechanisms and consideration should be given to service continuity and the training needs of staff.

-SPS have developed a suite of template protocols for the administration of GSL/P medicines.
-These can be locally adapted by organisations noting that these are template only and adopting organisations are responsible for ensuring the clinical and pharmaceutical content is appropriate and they are approved for use through the appropriate local governance processes.
+SPS have developed a template protocol for the administration of GSL/P medicines or the supply of GSL medicines.
+This can be locally adapted by organisations noting that it is a template for local adaptation and organisations are responsible for ensuring the clinical and pharmaceutical content is appropriate and that any templates used in practice are approved for use through the appropriate local governance processes.